tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 * moves data

-### Tuple Structs
+### Tuple Structs, Unit-Like Structs

 `struct Color(i32, i32, i32);`
 :  creates a new tuple type
-: it has a name and will be considered a different type than other tuples that contain the same types
+: it has a name and
+: is a different type than other tuples that contain the same types

+`struct StructName;`
+: an empty data type
+: as with tuple-like structs, each one